tmanhkha/-rethinkdb-rails/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Distributed Database (RethinkDB) with rails
+Distributed Database (RethinkDB) & Ruby on Rails

 ### Built With
 * [Ruby on Rails](https://rubyonrails.org/)